IBM/peft-geofm/README.md

 ![PEFT_methods.png](assets%2FPEFT_methods.png)

 We integrated LoRA, Visual Prompt Tuning (VPT), and ViT-Adapter into [TerraTorch](https://github.com/IBM/terratorch), a fine-tuning toolkit for GeoFMs.
-Our results show that LoRA matches or surpasses the performance of full fine-tuning while reducing the memory consumption by 30%.
+Our results show that LoRA matches or surpasses the performance of full fine-tuning on most datasets while reducing the memory consumption by 30%.

 ![radar.png](assets%2Fradar.png)